vvzen/open-pipe/README.md

 2. Remember: exceptions are part of the interface of a function!
 Only add them when needed.

 3. Prefer structs to classes.
-Prefer using DataClass containers to store data, don't add methods to them unless you feel you need to model something quite advanced.
-It's better to have a simple struct that is manipulated by a function, that having a class that manipulates itself (once again, favour a functional approach)
+Prefer using `dataclass` containers to store data, don't add methods to them unless you feel you need to model something quite advanced.
+It's better to have a simple struct that is manipulated by a function, than a class that manipulates itself and has to keep track of internal properties (once again, favour a functional approach)

 4. Avoid multiple inheritance like the plague.
 Use Mixins if needed (but only if reeaaally needed - like for Qt stuff)